ajfisher/datatium/slides.md

 Notes:

-I'd like to think we're largely through the size debates and we're now in the mode of "I'm designing for a small screen or a large screen".
+I think we're largely through the size debates and should we support mobile and we're now in the mode of "I'm designing for a small screen or a large screen".
 But we're also still a bit stuck in the "look, see how this all reflows, see - it works".

-That's awesome and all but we're still missing the underlying behaviour going on here.
-These devices have allowed computation to move to different contexts and as humans we are changing our behaviour as a result of this.
+That's awesome and all but we're missing the underlying behaviour going on here.
+These devices have allowed computation to move into different contexts and as humans we are changing our behaviour as a result of this change in tech,

 ---